almostearthling/copyjob/README.md

 the destination directory (if instructed to do so), one should also consider what to use **copyjob** for: it's designed to automate replication tasks in a way that attempts to keep the destination directory structure consistent through consecutive updates.
-Normally there should'nt be "unique" documents in the destination folder, but only copies managed by **copyjob** itself.
+Normally there shouldn't be "unique" documents in the destination folder, but only copies managed by **copyjob** itself.
 In this case it's quite safe to use it, as source documents are *never* deleted or modified.